Bergeron scores in 2nd OT, Bruins beat Hurricanes in Game 1

 “It was strange,” Marchand said, “but it just kind of goes hand in hand with this whole thing.”

-Also part of this whole thing is a league policy of not disclosing injuries, which allowed Carolina to hide the surprise absences of winger Justin Williams and defenseman Sami Vatanen despite not having played in eight days.
-Williams instead watched nervously from the stands.

-NOTES: Mrazek stopped 36 of the 40 shots he faced. … Rask made 25 saves. … Carolina D Dougie Hamilton played for the first time since breaking his left leg in January.
+NOTES: Mrazek stopped 36 of the 40 shots he faced. … Rask made 25 saves, and coach Bruce Cassidy said his starter could play again in Game 2 despite the back-to-back. … Carolina D Dougie Hamilton played for the first time since breaking his left leg in January.

 UP NEXT